bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 submitted comment, interactive widget or gadget, or any independent item of content.

-Let\'s examine how the article element is used say you are developing a blog about your summer holiday.
+Let&apos;s examine how the article element is used say you are developing a blog about your summer holiday.

-It\'s good practice to contain the blog post content inside of the article element because it\'s a complete self-contained composition on a web page.
+It&apos;s good practice to contain the blog post content inside of the article element because it&apos;s a complete self-contained composition on a web page.

 ![image012](images/image012.png)